The House of Belonging

 Father’s chamber?
 They wanted him at the planning meeting?

 One named Winslow and Kanin, no doubt.
 But why did they need him?

-Perhaps it was a ploy, but they wanted his help, his help to build a life.
+Maybe it was a ploy.
+Probably was.
+But they wanted his help … his help to build a life.
 At least Vincent, Father, Rebecca, and Mouse seemed to trust his judgement, his knowledge … him.